 The Accelerated Master's Program (AMP) in Criminal Justice is designed to allow students to work concurrently toward the Bachelor of Arts in Criminal Justice (BACJ) and the Master of Criminal Justice (MCJ).
 Interested students should meet with their undergraduate academic advisor, as well as the MCJ program director, Dr. Jon Caudill, before submitting the Intent Form.
 Instructions and the Intent Form can be found here.

-The Dual Master of Public Administration & Master of Criminal Justice program equips graduate students with the knowledge and skills necessary to work in a number of public service or criminal justice settings.
+The Dual Master of Public Administration and Master of Criminal Justice program equips graduate students with the knowledge and skills necessary to work in a number of public service or criminal justice settings.
 The Dual MPA/MCJ can be completed in 54 credit hours, compared to the 72 hours if each degree was completed separately.